Summer Solstice: from sunrise to sunset

 © Alan Stanton

-A weekday morning during term time provides the perfect opportunity to do a tour of South Ken’s museum circuit.
+A weekday during term time provides the perfect opportunity to do a tour of South Ken’s museum circuit.
 Start off at the Science Museum where, fittingly, you can see Robert Henri’s 1867 wooden model used to illustrate solar eclipses or John Rowley’s 1712 orrery, which was used to demonstrate the movement of the planets around the sun.
 Afterwards, head to the Natural History Museum and, finally, to the V&A, where you can see a nineteenth-century embroidery of the solar system and Victorian photos of sunsets.

 All this longest-day-of-the-year business is exhausting.
 Hydrate yourself with a cuppa and keep your energy levels up with a huge slab of cake.
 Thankfully, you’re never far from a quick caffeine fix in London or, if you fancy a full luxury blow-out instead, check out our pick of tea shops, cafés, hotels and places to take afternoon tea in London.
 Calories = energy, remember.